alvii147/hinds-banner/README.md

 ## Get Started

+### Free Palestine Banner

-To add a banner to your GitHub project or profile, add the markdown snippet to your README:
+The **Free Palestine Banner** raises awareness around the genocide being committed by Israel on Palestinians.
+To add this banner to your GitHub project or profile, add the following markdown snippet to your README:

 ```md
 [![Free Palestine](https://github.com/alvii147/hinds-banner/blob/main/github/free-palestine-classic.svg)](https://www.pcrf.net/)